Gurdon Wattles: Personal life

-He remarried at Estes Park, Colorado, on June 26, 1918 to Julia Vance.
+Wattles married Julia Vance at Estes Park, Colorado, on June 26, 1918.
 She was born at Milford, Nebraska, on August 23, 1883, the daughter of Alexander Hamilton Vance.
 She died in November 1977 in Los Angeles.
 She studied for three years at Doane College, and was a graduate of both Oberlin College and Columbia College.
 She was the director of the home economics department at the University of Nebraska when she met Gurdon Wattles.
 She gave birth to a son, Gurdon Wallace Wattles Jr., on May 5, 1920, at their home in Hollywood.